-- Check the nest every 3-4 days.
+- Check the nest every 3-4 days, or at least once a week.
 Record the number of eggs and young observed during each visit, as well as other relevant observations such as the behavior of adult birds.
 Longer intervals between checks make it harder to determine the outcome of the nest, while shorter intervals increase risk of disturbance.
 Whenever possible, wait for the female to leave the nest on her own rather than scaring her off.
 Use a mirror attached to the end of a pole to see into nests that are higher than your head, or use binoculars to monitor nests at a distance.

 - Visit the nest one last time after you are certain that it is empty to determine if any unhatched eggs or dead young remain.

 - Record your observations online either after each nest visit or after the nesting attempt is complete by going to “Your Data” and clicking on the “Add/Edit Attempt” icon for that nest.
 If you prefer to enter your data at the end of the nesting attempt, please carefully record your observations in a notebook after each visit.
 Each nesting attempt should be recorded separately, even if a bird has a second nest in the same location as a previous attempt.

 - Enter nest summary information by going to “Your Data”, clicking on the “Add/Edit Attempt” icon for that nest, and going to the “Summary” tab.